Semirm96/Project-1/README.md

 WHEN I click save
 THEN all value is saved and visible
 WHEN I click the HOME icon
-THEN I am presented with eating preferrences
+THEN I am presented with eating preferences
 WHEN I click my preferences
-THEN I am shown a list of resturants matching my preferences on a map
+THEN I am shown a list of restaurants matching my preferences on a map
 WHEN I click on the MAP
-THEN a List of my Preferred resturants pop-up on my window
+THEN a List of my Preferred restaurants pop-up on my window
-WHEN I Choose my resturant
+WHEN I Choose my restaurant
-THEN I am redirected to the resturants website
+THEN I am redirected to the restaurants website